Mission Statement

 Mental Filmness is a Chicago-based film festival showcasing films about mental health.
 The festival is dedicated to breaking the stigma surrounding mental health by sharing stories and promoting empathy for those who live with a chronic mental health disorder or those who have experienced a mental health issue.
+It is a form of cinema therapy designed to allow an audience to recognize their own experiences on the screen and feel them validated.
+It is also a bridge for a general audience to connect and gain a deeper understanding of the human experience with mental health.

 Why Mental Filmness?
 Organizer Sharon Gissy created the festival after her own life-altering struggles with bipolar disorder.
-Being a cinephile and strongly feeling that film can be a powerful medium for sharing stories and experiences, her hope was that the festival could serve as both a window and a mirror–providing insight into the lives of others struggling with their mental health, and also reflecting back some lived experience in a cathartic way—helping others feel less alone.
+Being a cinephile and strongly feeling that film can be a powerful medium for sharing stories and experiences, her hope was that the festival could serve as both a window and a mirror, providing insight into the lives of others struggling with their mental health and also reflecting back some lived experience in a cathartic way, helping others feel less alone.

 We are especially interested in challenging stereotypes, showing different perspectives, and informing and enlightening the general public about mental health.